-In [16] Korach and Stern analyze the offline version of this problem for the case where the constraints can be satisfied by a tree.
-They give a polynomial time algorithm that finds the optimal solution in the tree-realizable case.
-In [17] Korach and Stern consider this problem for the case where the optimal solution forms a tree, and all of the connectivity constraints must be satisfied by stars.
+In [17] Korach and Stern analyze the offline version of the Network Construction problem for the case where the constraints can be satisfied by a tree.
+They give a polynomial time algorithm that finds the optimal solution in the treerealizable case.
+In [18] Korach and Stern consider this problem for the case where the optimal solution forms a tree, and all of the connectivity constraints must be satisfied by stars.
 They pose as an open question the case of general graphs.
-Among our other results, we answer their question in this paper.
+Among our results, we answer their question in this paper.

-In a different line of work, Alon et al. [5] explore a wide range of network optimization problems, including generalized connectivity, cuts, facility location, and multicast.
-The connectivity problem they study involves ensuring a network with fractional edge weights has a flow of 1 over cuts specified by the constraints.
-In [3], Alon et al. also study approximation algorithms for the Online Set Cover problem, which has connections to Network Inference problems which we explore in this paper.
-In [15] Gupta et al. also consider a network design problem for pairwise vertex connectivity constraints.
+In a different line of work [3] Alon et al. explore a wide range of network optimization problems, including generalized connectivity, cuts, facility location, and multicast.
+The connectivity problem they study involves ensuring that a network with fractional edge weights has a flow of 1 over cuts specified by the constraints.
+In [2] Alon et al. also study approximation algorithms for the Online Set Cover problem, which has connections to Network Construction problems which we explore in this paper.
+In [16] Gupta et al. also consider a network design problem for pairwise vertex connectivity constraints.